Skip to main content

 Asynchronous Persistent Evaluations

-The UserPersistentStorageInterface exposes two methods for asyncronous persistent evaluations.
+The UserPersistentStorageInterface exposes two methods for asynchronous persistent evaluations.
 Because the getExperiment call is synchronous, you must load the value first, and pass it in as userPersistedValues

 interface UserPersistentStorageInterface {